USAFA-ECE/ece281-book/book/lab/lab0.md

 Follow the instructions in `Vivado Installation Instructions.pdf` under the Teams Files tab.

 ## Setup a Vivado project

+In order to make sure Vivado was installed properly, we'll build the "Hello, World!" equivalent for an FPGA.

 ### Clone a repository with git